raspberrypilearning/green-goals/en/step_1.md

 ## Introduction

-Learn about 5 important UN Sustainable Development Goals for the environment by coding the UN pandas.
+Learn about five of the United Nations’ Sustainable Development Goals which focus on the environment, by coding the United Nations’ pandas.

 ### What you will make